Keep it simple with these 18 delicious Whole30-friendly meals that are Dietitian-approved and can be made in a matter of minutes.

 One pan wonders just might be the best things ever.
 Everything you need is right in one dish – quality protein, healthy fats, veggies, and clean carbs!
 AND best of all, kitchen clean-up is quick!

-How to make: Preheat oven to 400°F. Place veggies of choice on a sheet plan, season and drizzle with oil and toss to coat.
+How to make: Preheat oven to 400°F. Place veggies of choice on a sheet plan, season and drizzle with avocado or olive oil and toss to coat.
 Top with chicken thighs.
 Season with salt, pepper and herbs (I like thyme and rosemary).
-Bake in the oven for 20-25 minutes or until chicken is cooked through.
+Bake in the oven for 20-25 minutes or until chicken is cooked through and veggies are tender.

 Balanced Whole30 Meal (15-30 minutes)